 During integration, individual skills that were developed separately begin to merge into a coherent whole.
 Your card technique, your verbal presentation, your audience management, your emotional expression, your timing - these were all developed as separate skills.
 During integration, they fuse into a single, unified performance ability.

-Integration cannot be forced.
+Integration can't be forced.
 It emerges from continued practice and performance.
 But it can be supported through a specific practice: performing the complete sequence rather than drilling individual skills.
-The 80/20 principle still applies — most practice time should focus on specific skills — but a portion of practice time should be devoted to running the complete performance, allowing the integration to develop.
+The 80/20 principle still applies - most practice time should focus on specific skills - but a portion of practice time should be devoted to running the complete performance, allowing the integration to develop.

 In business, integration is the phase where a founder stops being someone who does marketing, sales, product development, and operations separately and becomes someone whose business sense integrates all of these into coherent decisions.
 The velocity principle accelerates during integration because the founder’s decision-making draws from all accumulated skills simultaneously rather than switching between them sequentially.